coderefinery/git-collaborative/_episodes/08-interrupted.md

 ## Frequent situation: interrupted work

-- Your supervisor comes in and wants you to fix/commit something right now
+- Your supervisor comes in and wants you to fix/commit something right now.
-- You are in the middle of a Jackson-Pollock-style debugging spree with 27 modified files and debugging prints everywhere
+- You are in the middle of a Jackson-Pollock-style debugging spree with 27 modified files and debugging prints everywhere.
 - What to do?
 - What to do with uncommitted code?